Skip to main content / 跳转到主要内容

 4. 4Add the directory to member resources (intranet, benefits portal, or direct link)

-5. 5Members search, compare, and book consultations on their own
+5. 5Members search, compare, and book consultations independently

-6. 6No eligibility files, no PHI exchange, no ongoing administration
+6. 6No eligibility files, minimal data footprint, no ongoing administration

 Cost comparison: US commercial prices vs. representative international prices for common high-cost procedures.